 Google Adsense is one of the best ways to monetize your blog.
 Earlier WordPress users used to integrate Adsense ads with Google official plug-in with a single click but now Google retrieved their Adsense official plug-in.
 Now so many users are in a dilemma to integrate Adsense Ads on their websites.
 Are you in the same confusion and searching for the better plug-in to integrate Adsense ads?
 We can easily integrate Adsense Ads on our website Using Advanced Ads Plugin.
 In this article, I’ll share how to Integrate Adsense Ads on Website Using Advanced Ads Plugin.
 Let’s start.

-You must have an approved Google Adsense account in order to integrate Adsense ads to your website and make money with it.
+You must have an approved Google Adsense account in order to integrate Adsense ads into your website and make money with it.

 What is Google Adsense?